nrfconnect/sdk-nrf/doc/nrf/libraries/dfu/fmfu_mgmt.rst

 It is used by the :ref:`fmfu_smp_svr_sample` sample to provide the following functionalities:

-* Modem firmware update to the modem
+* Modem firmware update to the modem.
-* Memory hash function for write verification
+* Memory hash function for write verification.

-It uses command value 0 for getting the hash of an address range and command value 1 for uploading firmware data.
+It uses command value ``0`` for getting the hash of an address range and command value ``1`` for uploading firmware data.

-Before calling :c:func:`fmfu_mgmt_init` the modem needs to be set into DFU mode.
+Before calling the :c:func:`fmfu_mgmt_init` function, the modem needs to be set into DFU mode.
 For more information on how to change the modem mode see :ref:`nrfxlib:nrf_modem`.

 API documentation
 *****************

-| Header file: :file:`include/fmfu_mgmt.h` and :file:`include/fmfu_mgmt_stat.h`
+| Header file: :file:`include/mgmt/fmfu_mgmt.h` and :file:`include/mgmt/fmfu_mgmt_stat.h`
 | Source files: :file:`subsys/mgmt/src/`

 .. doxygengroup:: fmfu_mgmt